Bitcoin ATMs – Everything You Need to Know

 Considering the fact that Bitcoin is an electronic form of P2P cash, the idea of a Bitcoin ATM – or BTM – is a little abstract.
 Nevertheless, there are over 3,000 Bitcoin ATMs around the world according to various reports.
 So, what are these ATMs for?
 How do they work?
 Are they really ATMs?
-These questions are critical to understand how such an abstract concept as a Bitcoin ATM has spread like wild fire across dozens of countries.
+These questions are critical to understand how such an abstract concept has spread like wild fire across dozens of countries.

 The ATM Around the Corner

 It is quite easy to find a Bitcoin ATM in most medium to large cities in Europe, North America, and to a lesser extent in Asia, Latin America and Africa.
-A quick Google search will allow you to find the Bitcoin ATM nearest to you.
+A quick Google search will allow you to find the nearest to you.
 The next step is to understand what it actually does and how to use it.

 How Does a Bitcoin ATM Work?

 To get rid of the abstraction surrounding the concept of a Bitcoin ATM, it is important to understand that these machines work basically like an exchange.
 You can buy and sell Bitcoin and other cryptocurrencies on these ATMs, using local cash.
 There are, however, certain steps you must follow to be able to buy or sell Bitcoin using your local ATM.

 Before you attempt to buy or sell Bitcoin using an ATM, you must set a Bitcoin wallet up on your phone, or your computer.
-Once you have that, you can either buy or sell Bitcoin or other cryptocurrencies by following the instructions on the screen of the Bitcoin ATM.
+Once you have that, you can either buy or sell Bitcoin or other cryptocurrencies by following the instructions on the screen.
 Basically, these machines have 2 functions:

 - Buy Bitcoin or other cryptocurrencies.